 In 2009 London Tap Jam was approached by Ronnie Scott’s, and asked to consider moving to the recently refurbished Ronnie’s Bar.
 Their support enabled the jam to become a regular monthly event, and since the move, they’ve been able to welcome back Roxane Butterfly and Heather Cornell, and also receive Guillem Alonso, Josh Hilberman, Lee Howard, Andrew Nemr, Max Pollak and Lisa La Touche.

 In 2016, Ronnie's Bar started to move away from live events, so London Tap Jam, with new host Jess Murray, sought out a new home.
 Deciding to move out East to the hip bars of Hoxton, they found Zigfrid von Underbelly, a lively bar with a stylish underground venue dedicated to live music.
 For the first time, London Tap Jam is the headline event at a popular London venue.
-With more space available, this can only lead to better things ahead for the jam!
+With more space available and a new team including the fantastic Adele Joel and Ryan Campbell B. Rust, this can only lead to better things ahead for the jam!